Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Woodview Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Strategy's Expected Result/Impact: Student performance growth as measured by math assessments, trackers,
+Strategy's Expected Result/Impact: Student performance growth as measured by report cards, assessments and trackers.

 Title I:

-Staff Responsible for Monitoring: teachers, leadership team, administrators
+Staff Responsible for Monitoring: MCLs, Teachers, Interventionist, Admin

 Title I: